Nuclei-Software/nuclei-linux-sdk/README.md

 * OpenSBI v0.9
 * Buildroot 2020.11.2

-Our changes to support Nuclei Demo SoC are adapted based on above version.
+Our changes to support Nuclei Eval SoC are adapted based on above version.

 ## Modify Build Configuration